Faculty

 View Bio

-• Assistant Professor, Department of Pediatrics
+• Professor, Department of Pediatrics

 I have a broad background in immunology, with specific training and expertise in B cell biology and antibody activity, relevant technologies, and translational applications based on B cell biology and antibodies.
 I also have expertise in influenza vaccinology and now COVID B cell and antibody responses.
 We apply various technologies and approaches to the study of autoimmunity, B cell biology, and responses to infectious diseases in humans and mice with a particular emphasis on influenza vaccinology over the past 12 years.
 The Wilson laboratory typically approaches scientific questions about B cells from the standpoint of “specificity-first” through characterizing B cell and monoclonal antibody specificities for the interpretation of immune responses or to evaluate B cell tolerance.
 Our recent work has involved extensive use of single cell transcriptomics combined with cell surface and antigen binding applications.
 We then follow up with a multitude of approaches and technologies to characterize the B cells and antibodies involved in the responses.